Skip to content

 JSH is currently in beta.
 Its API and commands are subject to change in future releases.

 JSH allows you to write JavaScript applications for Machbase Neo.
-Files with the .js extension are recognized by Machbase Neo as executable scripts.
+Machbase Neo recognizes both standalone files with the .js extension and directories that contain an index.js entry file as executable JSH applications.

 Hello World Example